Gun Control In America

-Washington DC – On July 28th, 1967, California’s Governor, Ronald Wilson Reagan, signed the Mulford Act, instituting a state-wide ban on the right to publicly carry loaded firearms without a permit–and, in the process, receiving full backing from the NRA…Without context, this might sound like an ill-timed attempt at satire.
-But it’s no joke, and the story behind it exposes another chapter in America’s sordid history of firearm regulation — serving as another reminder of the nation’s cold and backward relationship with gun violence and the victims it claims.
+Washington DC – On July 28th, 1967, California Governor Ronald Wilson Reagan signed the Mulford Act, banning the right to carry loaded firearms without a permit publicly; in the process, Reagan received full backing from the NRA.
+Without context, this might sound like an ill-timed attempt at satire.
+But it’s real, and the story behind the Mulford Act exposes a hidden chapter in America’s sordid history of firearm regulation — serving as another cold reminder of the nation’s backward relationship with gun violence and the victims it claims.

 The California legislative body wasted no time creating gun control.
 Republican assemblyman Don Mulford introduced the bill on April 28th, 1967.
-By June 8th, it passed the California State Assembly, and by July 27th, it pushed through the California State Senate.
-And on July 28th, Reagan signed the bill into law, saying, “There is absolutely no reason why, out on the street, today, a civilian should be carrying a loaded weapon.”
+By June 8th, it passed the California State Assembly; by July 27th, it pushed through the California State Senate.

 America’s Last Attempt at Gun Reform

-In 1968, Lyndon Johnson signed the Gun Reform Act into law.
-And while many saw the bill to be a step in the right direction, like the measures banning interstate mail orders, raising the age to purchase handguns to 21, extending wait times for background checks, and prohibiting those with histories of crime, drug abuse, and mental illness from gun ownership–the final cut left out crucial parts of legislation.
-Among these vital elements were national firearm registration laws and federal licensing requirements.
+Many advocates saw the GCA to be a step in the right direction.
+It instituted measures banning interstate mail orders, raised the handgun ownership age to 21, extended wait times for background checks, and prohibited those with histories of crime, drug abuse, and mental illness from owning guns.
+However, the final cut left out crucial elements.
+Among these vital laws were a national firearm registry and federal licensing requirements.

 Upon signing the Gun Control Act, President Johnson stated: